openvinotoolkit/datumaro/docs/user_manual.md

 ### Create project <a id="create"></a>

 The command creates an empty project.
-Once a project is created, there are a few options to interact with it.
+A project is required for the most of Datumaro functionality.

 By default, the project is created in the current directory.
 To specify another output directory, pass the `-o/--output-dir` parameter.
 If output